-To truly understand this positioning of the throwing arm at front foot strike, you must have a good understand of the high velocity pitcher.
-In the 3X Pitching Mechanics the high velocity delivery is first divided into two phases; the Throwing Phase and the Stride Phase.
-This is a critical perspective to grasp because it is the most powerful way to simply define the difference between the high velocity to low velocity pitcher.
-This is because the low velocity pitcher does not separate these phases as well as the high velocity pitcher.
+To truly understand this positioning of the throwing arm at the front foot strike, you must have a good understanding of the high-velocity pitcher.
+In the 3X Pitching Mechanics the high-velocity delivery is first divided into two phases; the Throwing Phase and the Stride Phase.
+This is a critical perspective to grasp because it is the most powerful way to simply define the difference between the high velocity to the low-velocity pitcher.
+This is because the low-velocity pitcher does not separate these phases as well as the high-velocity pitcher.

-The Stride Phase is defined as starting with the First Move and ending at front foot strike or stride foot contact.
+The Stride Phase is defined as starting with the First Move and ending at the front foot strike or stride foot contact.
 The Throwing Phase is defined as beginning at front foot strike or stride foot contact and ending at pitch release.
-Why it can simply be called the Throwing Phase is because at front foot strike or stride foot contact the throwing arm is in the cocked position and sitting behind the head in line with the glove shoulder pointing towards the target.
-It is important to note that the arm of the high velocity pitcher is in a relaxed state in this position and is waiting to be activated.
-The low velocity pitcher has already activated the arm in this position.
+Why it can simply be called the Throwing Phase because at front foot strike or stride foot contact the throwing arm is in the cocked position and sitting behind the head in line with the glove shoulder pointing towards the target.
+It is important to note that the arm of the high-velocity pitcher is in a relaxed state in this position and is waiting to be activated.
+The low-velocity pitcher has already activated the arm in this position.

-The reason the high velocity pitcher puts the throwing arm in this relaxed position and is separating these two phases is because he is waiting for the hips to open towards the target.
-This early hip rotation of the high velocity pitcher at front foot strike will launch the shoulders towards the target if the back shoulder and arm are in position and relaxed.
+The reason the high-velocity pitcher puts the throwing arm in this relaxed position and is separating these two phases is that he is waiting for the hips to open toward the target.
+This early hip rotation of the high-velocity pitcher at the front foot strike will launch the shoulders toward the target if the back shoulder and arm are in position and relaxed.
 The more relaxed, the greater the stretch, first in the core and following into the arm as it externally rotates.
-Here is an excellent article to learn more about this hip to shoulder separation and how 3X enhances it.
+Here is an excellent article to learn more about this hip-to-shoulder separation and how 3X enhances it.

-If the throwing arm takes an aggressive path from hand break to the cocked position, then their is a good chance that the throwing arm will not be relaxed at front foot strike.
+If the throwing arm takes an aggressive path from hand break to the cocked position, then there is a good chance that the throwing arm will not be relaxed at the front foot strike.
 This is why 3X Pitching does not advise you to swing the arm or control the arm path from hand break to the cocked position.
-All that is important is that when the front foot lands the throwing arm is cocked, relaxed and ready to launch.
+All that is important is that when the front foot lands the throwing arm is cocked, relaxed, and ready to launch.

 Ball velocity was most affected by the time from stride foot contact (SFC) to maximum shoulder external rotation (MER), elbow angle at SFC, MER, elbow extension angular velocity,...